BL0RGUS/heatExchangeCoupling/README.md

   --solverNum SOLVERNUM
 ```

-MUI is used to allow up to 2 solvers with different parameters to communicate and solve more complex cases.
-The limitation in the number of solvers is due to mui4py only allowing 2 domains to connect to a given interface, this could be avoided by rewriting in C++.
+MUI is used to allow multiple solvers with different parameters to communicate and solve more complex cases.

 #### numpy implementation